Scotland County, North Carolina: Culture

 Many surnames, streets, and places in Scotland County reflect Scottish origins.
 Since 2008, the county has hosted an annual Scotland County Highland Games festival in homage to the heavy Scottish ancestry of its population.

-The Scotland County High School's sports teams are called the Fighting Scots and the school marching band wears traditional Scottish garb, including kilts, sporrans, plaid shawls, and Glengarry bonnets.
+Scotland County High School's sports teams are called the Fighting Scots and the school marching band wears traditional Scottish garb, including kilts, sporrans, plaid shawls, and Glengarry bonnets.

 The county also hosts an annual Kuumba festival to celebrate African American heritage.
 Several area buildings and sites have been listed on the National Register of Historic Places.
 Religion is a key part of local public life.
 Fishing is a popular recreational activity.